Landsman farming, Moat Farm, Marsh Lane, Stoke Mandeville, Aylesbury, Buckinghamshire, HP22 5UZ.

 Moat Farm is on the route of HS2 and stands to lose some 145 acres from the home farm, which will significantly affect its viability.
 It is also home to an 800-bird premium bronze free-range Christmas turkey enterprise - Pearce Family Turkeys – which are sold directly to consumers via the website, www.farmgatetoplate.co.uk.

-Antony describes himself as a “thinking farmer” who sums up his philosophy as “collaborative.”
-He firmly believes in the importance of collaboration in every aspect of the business, from close working with the agronomist and other staff members, to neighbouring farmers.
-He believes the best results can be achieved by collaboration between specialists in particular fields; something he puts into practice on the farm.
+I would describe myself as a thinking farmer and describe my philosophy as collaborative.
+I firmly believe in the importance of collaboration in every aspect of the business, from close working with the agronomist and other staff members, to neighbouring farmers.
+I believe the best results can be achieved by collaboration between specialists in particular fields; something I put into practice on the farm.

-While much effort has gone into reducing costs across the farm business, Antony is clear yield remains key and is prepared to invest in crops to achieve this.
+While much effort has gone into reducing costs across the farm business, yield remains key and I am prepared to invest in crops to achieve this.
 Depending on yield potential, a three or four-spray fungicide programme is typically used each year.
-He is very conscious of the threats posed by fungicide resistance, so restricts the use of SDHIs to once a year.
+I am very conscious of the threats posed by fungicide resistance, so I restrict the use of SDHIs to once a year.
+I also try to plant high resistance rated varieties in order to maximise on genetic gains.